DJayalath/mnist-nn/README.md

 # MNIST-NN
-##### Shallow multilayer perceptron neural network for classifiying hand-written digits using the MNIST dataset.
+##### Deep multilayer perceptron neural network for classifiying hand-written digits using the MNIST dataset.
-This project is for learning purposes only and is an attempt at implementing, improving and converting the MLP example in [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/) into a fully matrix form.
-This network is written "from scratch" i.e. no deep learning helper libraries (e.g. Keras, TensorFlow) were used.
+This project is for learning purposes only and is an attempt at implementing, improving and converting the MLP example in [Neural Networks and Deep Learning (Michael Nielsen)](http://neuralnetworksanddeeplearning.com/) into a fully matrix form. **This network is written "from scratch"** i.e. no deep learning helper libraries (e.g. Keras, TensorFlow) were used.
 Mini batch processing is fully vectorized.
 ## Architecture (Best classification accuracy: 98.30%)
 - Layers: (784, 512, 512, 10)
 - Learning Rate: 0.2